Infographic: What You Need to Know About COBRA Insurance

 Benefits: You are entitled to continue the same coverage you had prior to the qualifying event.

-Cost: COBRA cannot cost more than 102% of what other employees pay for the same coverage.
+Cost: COBRA cannot cost more than 102% of the total premium cost (employer and employee shares) for an active employee.

 HSA: Health Savings Account funds can be used to pay COBRA premiums.